rstudio/gcfgenv/README.md

 # gcfgenv

+**This repository is a proof-of-concept meant to serve internal needs only.**

 `gcfgenv` is a Go package for configuring applications with environment variables in addition to their existing configuration files.